-- Once production ready, the ELR messages will be sent to TDH's production surveillance systems.
-The trading partner will continue sending all paper/legacy lab reports to the TDH Central Office for post-production parallel validation. - Once it is determined that no lab reports are missing in the ELR process, TDH will send the trading partner an official letter documenting the successful completion of the production review.
-Paper/legacy lab reporting to TDH by the trading partner may be discontinued for those tests included in ELR.
+- Once production ready, the ELR batch messages will be sent to TDH's production surveillance systems.
+The trading partner will continue sending all paper lab reports to the TDH Central Office for post-production parallel validation. - Once it is determined that no lab reports are missing in the ELR process, TDH will send the trading partner an official letter documenting the successful completion of the production review.
+Paper lab reporting to TDH by the trading partner may be discontinued for those tests included in ELR, and the TPA will be signed by both TDH and the trading partner. - The TPA will be reviewed after one year to determine if any updates need to be made.